btholt/complete-intro-to-databases/lessons/postgresql.md

 So let's break this down

 - CREATE TABLE is the command we'll use to create a new table.
 We're naming it the users table
-- `user_id` will be an incrementing field The first users will have a user_if of 1, the second one will have user_id of 2, etc. That's what the `GENERATED ALWAYS AS IDENTITY` means.
+- `user_id` will be an incrementing field The first users will have a user_id of 1, the second one will have user_id of 2, etc. That's what the `GENERATED ALWAYS AS IDENTITY` means.
 It's autoincrementing.
 The PRIMARY KEY part means it's what the table will be indexed on which means inherently that it is indexed.
 - Previously PostgreSQL used a field type called `SERIAL` to describe the serially incrementing IDs.
 The `GENERATED AS ALWAYS` syntax is newer, more compliant to the generic SQL spec, and works better.
 Always use it over `SERIAL`.
 - Before, in MongoDB, we relied on the `_id` field to be that key field.
 PostgreSQL doesn't do that for you by default.
 - We created two VARCHARS which is the SQL way of saying string.
 The username will have a character limit of 25 and the email will have a charcter limit of 50.
 Each of them will be guaranteed unique (thanks to UNIQUE) and to not be omitted (thanks to NOT NULL).